 Depending on the laws of the state where the injury occurred, there may be a limit (“cap”) on the amount of punitive damages that a court may award an injured worker or the worker’s family.
 Your industrial plant explosion lawyer will be able to advise you on whether to pursue punitive damages based on the circumstances of your injury.

-If you, or a family member, were injured in an industrial plant explosion accident you should contact an experienced industrial accident lawyer to arrange a review of the facts surrounding your accidental injury and to explore the options that may be available to you.
-In the Houston area, one such lawyer is the industrial plant explosion lawyer at the Doan Law Firm.
+If you, or a family member, were injured in an industrial or chemical plant explosion accident in Houston you should contact an experienced industrial accident lawyer.
+They can review the facts surrounding your accidental injury and explore the options that may be available to you.
+In the Houston area, one such lawyer is the Houston industrial plant explosion lawyer at the Doan Law Firm.

-When you contact our industrial plant explosion lawyer, you first consultation is always free of charge and does not obligate you to hire out firm to represent you in court.
+When you contact our industrial plant explosion lawyer, your first consultation is always free of charge and does not obligate you to hire our firm to represent you in court.
 Should you decide that we should manage your accident case, we will assume all responsibility for preparing your case for trial in exchange for an agreed-upon percentage of the settlement that we will win for you.